Johanmkr/AST5220/project/README.md

     * Typo in eq.
 19
     * Derive acceleration onset.
     * Present sanity checks for conformal Hubble.
+    * Cite the Planck Data in the introduction.

 * Sanity checks
     * Nice, use \ll as $\ll$ instead of <<